GeneralBots/botbook/src/appendix-env-vars/README.md

 # Appendix C: Environment Variables

-General Bots uses a minimal set of environment variables.
+General Bots uses a **minimal set of environment variables**.
 All configuration is managed through `config.csv` files within each bot's `.gbot` folder, with secrets stored securely in Vault.

 ## Required Environment Variables

-Only Vault-related environment variables are used by General Bots:
+Only Vault-related environment variables are required by General Bots:

-### VAULT_* Variables

-**Purpose**: HashiCorp Vault integration for secure secrets management.

 | Variable | Description | Example |
 |----------|-------------|---------|